cesarfelip3/icase/README.md

 6. Bootstrap for plugin, simply define some global constant here
 7. Component for plugin
 8. Model - debug
+9. Payment Gateway - move to component, so we can add more payment method there

 SEO basic --